Russian stock futures sank in New York as crude, the nation’s biggest export earner, dropped for the third time in four days.

 Futures on the ruble were little changed in New York at 31.86 per dollar.
 Russia’s currency was also steady in Moscow yesterday at 31.6624 versus the greenback.

 VimpelCom, the world’s sixth-biggest mobile phone company by subscribers, dropped 2.6 percent to $10.66 in New York yesterday, a two-month low.
-VimpelCom got 42 percent of revenue from Russia last year, according to data (VIP) compiled by Bloomberg.
+VimpelCom got 42 percent of revenue from Russia last year, according to data (VIP:US) compiled by Bloomberg.

-Nordic phone company Telenor ASA (TEL), which has been engaged in a fight for control of VimpelCom with fellow investor (VIP) Altimo, has no plans to sell its stake in the company, Chief Financial Officer Richard Olav Aa said in an interview in Barcelona yesterday.
+Nordic phone company Telenor ASA (TEL), which has been engaged in a fight for control of VimpelCom with fellow investor (VIP:US) Altimo, has no plans to sell its stake in the company, Chief Financial Officer Richard Olav Aa said in an interview in Barcelona yesterday.
 Telenor is a long-term shareholder in VimpelCom, he said.

 MegaFon, Russia’s second-largest mobile-phone operator, plans to raise as much as $2.1 billion in the biggest initial public offering by a Russian company since United Co.
 Rusal, the world’s biggest aluminum producer, issued stock almost three years ago.
 MegaFon is resuming marketing for its IPO after suspending the campaign last month to amend details of the prospectus.